“You deserve a gold star,” I said.

 How to draw a gold star

-Using my index finger, I reach out and draw the shape of a star on the forearm, just below the shoulder.
+Using my index finger, I draw the shape of a star on the forearm, just below the shoulder.

 Since it’s invisible, no one can see how sloppy or accurate it is, anyway. (!)